Siddharth Varadarajan

-Siddharth Varadarajan (born 1965) is an American journalist and editor in India.
-He was editor of the English language national daily The Hindu from 2011 to 2013.
-He is one of the founding editors of the Indian digital news portal The Wire, along with Sidharth Bhatia, and M. K. Venu.
+Siddharth Varadarajan (born 1965) is an American citizen, journalist, and editor based in India.
+He was editor of the English-language national daily The Hindu from 2011 to 2013.
+He is one of the founding editors of the Indian digital news portal The Wire, along with Sidharth Bhatia and M. K. Venu.

+Siddharth Varadarajan has faced several legal cases over reports published by The Wire, including proceedings related to Ayodhya, Rampur, Barabanki and the 2022 Meta/Malviya controversy.

 Early life, education and activism

 Siddharth Varadarajan was born to an IAS officer, Muthusamy Varadarajan, and Usha, a businesswoman.
 He did his initial schooling at La Martiniere in Lucknow and Mayo College, Ajmer.

 After 1978, Siddharth Varadarajan studied at the Brockley County state school in London, his father having been appointed to a position at the Indian High Commission in London.
 He received an undergraduate degree in economics at the London School of Economics where he was exposed to the Left-wing politics in the UK, which came to influence his journalistic career.
 He then studied at Columbia University.
 While a student at Columbia, he met his future wife, Nandini Sundar.